|

 oatmeal cranberry cookie dough in a large white bowl

-When the cookie dough is mixed, line a baking sheet pan with parchment paper.
+When the cookie dough is ready, line a baking sheet pan with parchment paper.

 cookie dough balls on a baking sheet